-A. DMD occurs in approximately 1 in 3,500 male births and in about 1 in 50,000,000 female births.
+- DMD occurs in approximately 1 in 3,500 male births and in about 1 in 50,000,000 female births.
 DMD is extremely rare in females because they have two X chromosomes and usually the unaffected dystrophin gene on the second chromosome can compensate for the faulty one.
-Note: males have an X and a Y chromosome so they don't have a second X chromosome to compensate.
+Note: males have an X and a Y chromosome, so they don’t have a second X chromosome to compensate.

 Alternatively, if a young man with DMD had a child with a woman who was a carrier of DMD, it is possible that they could have a daughter with DMD.
 This is very rare since men with DMD usually have poor health by the time they could have a child and it would be unlikely that their partner would also be a carrier.

-Female carriers of DMD can have mild symptoms of DMD that progress verly slowly - these women are called manifesting carriers.
+Female carriers of DMD can have mild symptoms of DMD that progress very slowly – these women are called manifesting carriers.

 Q23.
 Is muscular dystrophy a painful disease?

-A. Pain is not usually a primary symptom of muscular dystrophy but sometimes the muscle weakness can put strain on joints or cause poor posture which causes pain.
-Surveys have shown that pain is particularly a problem for people with FSHD but the cause and treatment of this pain is poorly understood.
+- Pain is not usually a primary symptom of muscular dystrophy, however sometimes the muscle weakness can put strain on joints or cause poor posture, which causes pain.
+Surveys have shown that pain is particularly a problem for people with FSHD, but the cause and treatment of this pain is poorly understood.

 Q24.
 What are the signs that a person with muscular dystrophy needs to use a ventilator to help with their breathing?